yauz3/MEGA-PROTAC/README.md

-<h1> MEGA PROTAC: PROTAC-Mediated Ternary Complex Formation Pipeline based on MEGADOCK with Sequential Filtering integrated with Rank Aggregation. </h1>

 **Pre-installation:**

+First, create a **./bin** dictionary and put [MEGADOCK](https://github.com/akiyamalab/MEGADOCK), [DockQ](https://github.com/bjornwallner/DockQ) and [PIZSA](http://cospi.iiserpune.ac.in/pizsa/Download/Download.html) into **./bin** dictionary.

 *1*- MEGA DOCK Installation:
 Before proceeding with the installation, ensure that MEGA DOCK is installed on your system.
 It is highly recommended to follow the original documentation provided by the developers for detailed instructions:

-Please refer to their documentation to install MEGA DOCK correctly before continuing with this project.
+@@ -13,42 +14,37 @@ Please refer to their documentation to install MEGA DOCK correctly before contin ](https://github.com/akiyamalab/MEGADOCK)

-[MEGA DOCK GitHub Repository ](https://github.com/akiyamalab/MEGADOCK)

 Note: Before running the project, ensure that the library PATH is located on "./bin/MEGADOCK/Makefile" and that compiler settings are properly configured on your system.
 Put the MEGA DOCK file into the *bin* dictionary.
+Put the MEGA DOCK file into the **./bin** dictionary.

+HINT: megadock and megadock-gpu should be in the folder.
+Otherwise, the MEGA PROTAC won't work because of failure installation for MEGADOCK.

 *2*- DockQ [1] Installation:

+*2*- DockQ [1] Installation:

 To install DockQ, please follow the protocol outlined in their official documentation:

 [DockQ GitHub Repository
 ](https://github.com/bjornwallner/DockQ)
 Put the DOCKQ file into the *bin* dictionary.
+Put the DOCKQ file into the **./bin** dictionary.

+HINT: DockQ has been used in the validation step.
+MEGA PROTAC can be used without DockQ, but it is necessary for validation on test tests.

 *3*- PIZSA [2] Installation:
 To install PIZSA, please follow the protocol outlined in their official documentation: